Sydney-Informatics-Hub/cbioportal/scripts/ansible/roles/cbioportal/README.md

 Primary URL of the application provided as part of service registration, e.g. https://westmead-cbioportal.intersect.org.au/cbioportal

-    service_production_federation
+    service_issuer

-Indicates whether the Rapid Connect production or test federation is being used, true if production, false if test
+Rapid connect environment used to issue the service, "https://rapid.aaf.edu.au" when in the production environment or "https://rapid.test.aaf.edu.au" when in the test environment

     service_shared_secret